The introduction can be found here and Chapter One here.

 The Bolsheviks and other radical socialists resented these developments enormously.
 Had the success of the workers’ assembly been for this?
 They asked.
 Were workers now to accept the war policy of Kerensky's government, to allow it to work “in cooperation with the Allied governments”, which obviously meant that it should be allowed to do what it wanted exactly as before?

 Was this assembly to work in “cooperation” with capitalists, to work in future under their command and in their interests?
 Would it then keep its promises this amalgam-government of “cooperation and equality” between workers and employers, rather than common ownership of land, industry businesses and workers’ control of it and the distribution of the products?

-Wasn't it really just a way to allow the bourgeois parties and war mongers multiple seats in the government?
+Wasn't it really just a way to allow the bourgeoisie and war mongers multiple seats in the government?
 Hadn't they shown for ages that they neither could nor wanted to take a single measure to save the country?
 It was not a minor point since there was little agreement between the parties of the Mensheviks and Bolsheviks at the workers’ assembly.
-There were enough Mensheviks there to form the majority and so they began their advance.
-But they and the bourgeois parties hadn't reckoned on the first vote being for the upcoming National Assembly and that was because the workers’ assembly had decided to call a provisional assembly in
+There were enough Mensheviks there to form the majority and so they made their move.
+But they and the bourgeoisie hadn't reckoned on the first vote being for the upcoming National Assembly and that was because the workers’ assembly had decided to call a provisional assembly in

 to support the government.

 The bourgeoisie took this decision badly at first and said they would have no part in such an institution, which would exist purely to restrain the government’s actions.
 They were, however, eventually persuaded to have a representative at this assembly like other parties on condition that the government bore no responsibility for its actions and cooperation between themselves and Mensheviks was managed on this basis.